Chart Color Schemes

 Kingaroy has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 14 projects that are expected to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects that could impact the area.
 Notable projects include South Burnett Renewable Energy Hub, Hillview Estate, Kingaroy Solar Farm, and Kingaroy Youth Park Redevelopment: Stage 1.
-The following list details those projects deemed most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.